lucien144/cobalt2-phpstorm/README.md

 ```

 - The `colors` folder should be empty before cloning otherwise you get git error.
+- If there's no `colors` folder, you need to create it by `mkdir colors`
-- The path may differ based on your PhpStorm version.
+- The path may differ based on your PhpStorm version or JetBrains software
+	- IntelliJ IDEA may be located at `~/Library/Preferences/IntelliJIdea2016.2/`

 ## Screenshot